 - Make notes on the key points or issues in the materials set by your tutor.
 Note any points you find difficult or confusing.
 If the difficult bit is in a video or audio recording, write down the time it occurred so you can find it again.

-- Watch recordings with other students and discuss the key themes to gain a clear understanding.
+- attend the lecture or watch recordings with other students and discuss the key themes to gain a clear understanding.